-The inappropriate dancing at the disco will be a hit on YouTube for many years to come and will make someone a lot of money (albeit not James).
-Trying to kiss the wife of the Finance Director – but in reality, completely missing and actually assaulting her husband with mistletoe is bad.
+The inappropriate dancing at the disco will be a hit on YouTube for many years to come.
+It will make someone a lot of money (albeit not James).
+Trying to kiss the wife of the Finance Director – but completely missing and actually assaulting her husband with mistletoe is bad.
 Trying to demonstrate to the admin team his coconut trick without a coconut was a health and safety breach.
 And when confronted by a senior executive demanding to know who he was, he really shouldn’t have slapped the backside of David in IT and with a wink said he was “just this guy’s sex slave for the evening.”
 For the record – David is now a staunch supporter of the #MeToo campaign.

 Probably also worth mention everyone learned that evening there is a right way and a wrong way to drink a Flaming Sambuca when stood next to someone wearing a fake fur coat….and James demonstrated the wrong way, which was unfortunate given the fire extinguisher had gone missing.

 What Should Happen at the Office Christmas Party:

 For those in doubt, or capable of sharing similar experiences to that of James – let me clarify – James is not the example to follow.

 James should probably have taken time to read the e-mail sent by his HR Manager reminding everyone that in effect the Office Christmas Party is an extension to the workplace.
 The email also highlighted how the company has robust policies relating to equal opportunities, discrimination, bullying and harassment, as well as drug and alcohol misuse.
 In the event of an incident – it would be handled the same way as if it happened in working hours.

 More importantly for James a few simple pointers could have been useful: